 MTTR is a Misleading Metric—Now What?

 Editor’s note: This is the second part of a series that will focus on each one of The VOID Report 2021 key findings.
-If you haven’t had a chance to read the report, you can read the overview and key findings in the Announcing the VOID blog post.
+If you did not have a chance to read the report, you can read the overview and key findings in the Announcing the VOID blog post.
 Or email us at firstname.lastname@example.org to get the full report.

 Software organizations tend to value measurement, iteration, and improvement based on data.
 These are great things for an organization to focus on; however, this has led to an industry practice of calculating and tracking Mean Time to Resolve, or MTTR.
 While it’s understandable to want to have a clear metric for tracking incident resolution, MTTR is problematic for a couple of reasons.

 The first is solely statistical: based on the data we see in the VOID , measures of central tendency like the mean, aren’t a good representation of positively-skewed data, in which most values are clustered around the left side of the distribution while the right tail of the distribution is longer and contains fewer values.
 The mean will be influenced by the spread of the data, and the inherent outliers.
 Consider these Google data:

 The mean is clearly well to the right of the majority of the data points in the distribution—this is to be expected for a positively-skewed distribution with a small set of large outliers.
 So next you might consider a different MTTR: Median Time to Respond.
 The median value will be less influenced by outliers, so it might be a better representation of the data that you could use over time.